-Beauty from the inside – our Fair Trade standards
+Beauty from the inside – Farming with Respect

 We can’t claim ethical products if the people in the supply chain are treated badly.
-That’s why Weleda subscribes to the highest standards of Fair Trade – treating workers, as well as the Earth, with kindness and respect.
+That’s why Weleda subscribes to the highest standards of farming– treating workers, as well as the Earth, with kindness and respect.

 It’s often claimed that beauty starts from within – and as far as Weleda is concerned, that goes for the products themselves, too.
 It’s no good designing appealing packaging and claiming ethical credentials if we find our ingredients from sources using underpaid, exploited or unhappy workers.